It’s not easy to have a conversation about fiber. Even the Mayo Clinic can’t avoid the juvenile humor surround it.

 “Dietary fiber – found mainly in fruits, vegetables, whole grains and legumes – is probably best known for its ability to prevent or relieve constipation,” the Mayo Clinic’s website says.
 “But foods containing fiber can provide other health benefits as well, such as helping to maintain a healthy weight and lowering your risk of diabetes, heart disease and some types of cancer.”

 It’s true.
 Fiber has loads of health benefits, but few Americans realize it.
 On average, North Americans consume less than 50 percent of the dietary fiber levels recommended for good health.
 To combat the ignorance of the importance of fiber, the United States has taken steps to improve education.
-The Food and Drug Administration, for example, recognizes the health benefits of a high fiber diet by giving approval to food products to make health claims about fiber count.
+The Food and Drug Administration, for example, recognizes the health benefits of eating more fiber by giving approval to food products to make health claims about fiber count.

 Maintaining a diet rich in fiber controls your blood sugar, normalizes gut health and keeps you fuller longer,”